rajatt95/TestAutomationFramework_YT_Rajat_Web_Cypress_JS/README.md

 - `cypress/fixtures`: Contains external fixtures (e.g., login credentials data) that can be used to mock data during tests.
 - `cypress/support`: Contains custom commands and global configuration.
 - `cypress/support/pages`: Contains the Page Object Model (POM) classes representing web pages and their elements.
-- `cypress/plugins`: Contains plugins used by Cypress.
+- `cypress/support/utils`: Contains the Utilities that provides methods for asserting different conditions on web elements, waits.
 - `cypress/reports`: Contains the report for tests.

 ## ⚙️ Configuration